 Acoustic Feature Generation: Similar to models like FastSpeech, GANs can be trained to generate acoustic features (like mel-spectrograms) directly from text representations in a non-autoregressive manner.

-This approach leverages the adversarial loss to implicitly capture the complex distributions of natural speech spectra, often leading to perceptually convincing results.
+This approach uses the adversarial loss to implicitly capture the complex distributions of natural speech spectra, often leading to perceptually convincing results.
 Training stability can be enhanced by incorporating additional loss terms, such as a feature matching loss (comparing intermediate activations in the Discriminator for real and fake inputs) or a reconstruction loss (like L1 or L2 distance between generated and ground truth spectrograms).

 Basic structure of a GAN applied to mel-spectrogram generation in TTS.
 The Generator creates spectrograms from text-related inputs, while the Discriminator tries to tell them apart from real spectrograms.
 The loss signals guide both networks' updates.